ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 If you want to contribute your module to Ansible Core, you must write your module in Python and follow a standard format.
 (Unless you're writing a Windows module, in which case the `Windows guidelines <developing_modules_general_windows>` apply.)

 Every Python module must begin with a shebang (``#! /usr/bin/python``), followed by six standard sections in a particular order, followed by the code.
-The six standard sections, in order:
+The six standard sections are:

 1. :ref:`Copyright and License <copyright>`
 2. :ref:`ANSIBLE_METADATA <ansible_metadata_block>`